Denzaaaaal/SFIA2/README.md

 - Ansible was selected to configure the servers for the application initally but then during the process of going through the documentation, I discovered that it would be easier to use ansible to deploy the application instead of Jenkins due to it's simpler implimentation of copying the required files to the manager and then telling it to execute the command that uses those files.
 Ansible has also been configured to take down the service and rebuild the service on every new build preventing the user from having to leave the node manually.

-- Docker was the container service used
+- Docker was the container service used for this project and this specific deployment ultilises the docker-compose addition to docker.
+Within the project a docker-compose file has been created to pull the latest images from dockerhub which has been set up with a webhooks to specfic directories in my github to allow the build of the latest images from a specific directory.

 - Nginx was used as a web proxy to prevent any unnessisary ports from being exposed and due to it being a web server as well, it also works as a barrier to prevent people from accessing the service directly reducing the likelyhood of a DDOS attack taking down the service.

-- Flask

-- Python
-The container for the services all are built on a container called Python Slim.
+- The container for the services all are built on a container called Python Slim.
 This uses Debian as the container operating system instead of alpine.
 I decided to use this instead as Debian is one of the distributions in linux that is known for it's stability.
 This will ensures that any issues that occurs within the container will be most likely due to my application being falty.

 ## Retrospective
 ### What went well